latest nhpb_banner 1__compressed2

 • New Directions for Veterans is for (1) currently homeless veterans in LA as well as (2) people on the verge of evictions or foreclosures.
 Everything from counseling to employment resources, free grants for rent or security deposits, housing search assistance and more is offered.
 A focus is on the San Gabriel Valley area.
 Office address is 11303 Wilshire Blvd.
 Los Angeles, CA 90025.
 Dial (310) 914-4045

-Free legal aid to stop evictions or address housing issues
+Free legal aid to help renters in LA with housing issues

 Eviction Defense Network - The agency provides Los Angeles County families with housing-related legal services.
 There may be referrals to emergency rental programs, loans, and direct aid.
 Staff offer legal counseling, free advice, and eviction defense assistance.
 Dial (213) 385-8112, or the office is at 1930 Wilshire Blvd., Los Angeles, California 90057.

 Inquilinos Unidos (United Tenants) is for any low income family, but a major focus is on immigrants (documented or not) and minorities who face housing discrimination.
 The office is at 1709 W. 8th St., Los Angeles, CA 90017.
 Call (213) 483-7497.
 They do not offer financial aid, but rather advice and/or legal support.
-The non-profits helps the vulnerable, immigrants, and Spanish speakers fight evictions.
+The non-profits helps the vulnerable, immigrants, and Spanish speakers fight evictions, including with information on what places can help them pay future rental costs.

 Free legal aid - Several different firms work with low income families that are facing eviction.
 They can advise clients on their rights in dealing with their landlords, address unsafe housing issues, and sometimes provide mediation.
 Attorneys from the pro-bono firms can help with disputed rental or security deposit payments.
 All of this is done in an effort to end homeless in Los Angeles County.
 Read more on free legal eviction assistance in Los Angeles.